Woopra/node-woopra/README.md

 The `options` object is for event metadata.
 It currently accepts `timestamp` which should be in unix ms since epoch UTC, as well as `referer` which must be a url string and must include the protocol (eg: `http://`)

 The `callback` will be called once the tacking servers have processed and responded to your track request.

+#Changes
+After version 0.3.0, the callbacks passed to `track()` and `push()` will be called with the entire http.IncomingMessage response object, rather than just the status code.